*this post contains affiliate links, see my full disclosure here*

 See this post for details and to download this invitation.

 Now this party was for 2-year-olds so we tried to keep the logistics straight forward.
-I was however expecting several older siblings so some things I did even knowing they would be over the 2-year-old’s heads.
-See this post for pointers on how to throw a child’s party.
+I was, however, expecting several older siblings so some things I did even knowing they would be over the 2-year-old’s heads.
+See this post for pointers on how to throw a child’s party and gear it to the right age group.

 As the children arrived they had two stops to make: